mne-tools/mne-cpp/doc/gh-pages/pages/learn/analyze_average.md

 ---
 #Averaging

-The averaging plugin lets you compute averages based on created annotations.
-To do this, first create annotations for the points which are to be averaged, like in the figure below:
+The averaging plugin lets you compute averages based on events.

 ![](../../images/analyze/mne_an_avg1.png)

-Next, using the `Parameters` tab of the Averaging plugin, input your desired settings and hit the `COMPUTE` button.
+You can select from any of the existing event groups, or use your current event selection.

-Prestimulus, poststimulus, and baseline min/max are all relative to the set annotations. `Drop Rejected` will discard data points with artifacts"
+Use the `Parameters` tab to input your desired settings and hit the `COMPUTE` button.
+Prestimulus, poststimulus, and baseline min/max are all relative to the events. `Drop Rejected` will discard data points with artifacts"

 ![](../../images/analyze/mne_an_avg2.png)